alloy-rs/book/src/highlights/the-transaction-lifecycle.md

 +       .with_gas_limit(gas_limit);
 ```

-As part [Signers' `fill` method](https://alloy-rs.github.io/alloy/alloy/providers/fillers/trait.TxFiller.html#tymethod.fill), registered on the `Provider`, we build a signed transaction from the populated `TransactionRequest` using our signer, Alice.
+As part [Wallet's `fill` method](https://alloy-rs.github.io/alloy/alloy/providers/fillers/trait.TxFiller.html#tymethod.fill), registered on the `Provider`, we build a signed transaction from the populated `TransactionRequest` using our signer, Alice.

 At this point, the `TransactionRequest` becomes a `TransactionEnvelope`, ready to send across the network.
 By calling either [`register`](https://alloy-rs.github.io/alloy/alloy_provider/heart/struct.PendingTransactionBuilder.html#method.register), [`watch`](https://alloy-rs.github.io/alloy/alloy_provider/heart/struct.PendingTransactionBuilder.html#method.watch) or [`get_receipt`](https://alloy-rs.github.io/alloy/alloy_provider/heart/struct.PendingTransactionBuilder.html#method.get_receipt) we can broadcast the transaction and track the status of the transaction.